Lawn Mold Treatment And Prevention

 - When you need to water, you can reduce fungus conditions in your lawn by running your sprinklers during the morning or early afternoon.
 This watering practice will allow the grass the opportunity to dry off before night time.
 Watering at night may be true for saving water, but it creates more favorable conditions for fungus growth.

-- Mowing the grass at a higher mower setting helps as well.
+- Lawn mowing at a higher mower setting helps as well.
 When grass is mowed very low and “scalped” the new growth is very tender.
 The tender, juicy new growth is a perfect setting and host for fungi, compared to the older, tougher and seasoned grass blades.

 When you follow the guidelines of proper, routine lawn care, you and your lawn should have little fear of a fungus in grass or other turf grass diseases.
 A lawn full of thick, beautiful, healthy grass makes for a healthy lawn able to resist lawn fungus and other diseases very well.